BradyDonovan/Invoke-URLParse/README.md

 ```

 `$urlParseObj` is a hashtable containing fully decoded URL, base domain, and another hash table with URL parameter names and values.

+Note: Requires at least .NET 4.0 for the WebUtility class (see line 36).